tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-1-iam-lesson-4-hands-on.md

 - **Integrating SDK**: This basic setup can be expanded to include more complex interactions with AWS services, automating tasks like creating, listing, or deleting resources through your application.

-This hands-on experience with the AWS CLI and JavaScript SDK will enhance your ability to automate and manage AWS services programmatically, crucial for efficient cloud management and development.
+This hands-on experience with the AWS CLI and JavaScript SDK will enhance your ability to automate and manage AWS services programmatically, important for efficient cloud management and development.

 ---